TheTrackerCouncil/SMZ3Randomizer/README.md

 it a more approachable and casual experience by removing some decidedly _uncas’_ elements such as IBJ (Infinite Bomb Jump).

+A Windows installer for latest version of the **SMZ3 Cas’ Randomizer** can be found on the [GitHub releases] page.

 ## Features
 In addition to making IBJ completely optional, there is also: